 How many Tin Hau temples are there in Hong Kong?

-There are over 60 temples in Hong Kong that are fully or partially dedicated to Tin Hau.
+There are over 60 temples in Hong Kong that are fully or partially dedicated to the goddess of the sea.
+Tin Hau’s temples are often fittingly located near or beside bays.
 At the temples, worshippers would pray and make sacrifices to the divine goddess.

 Other traditional Chinese festivals: Lunar New Year — Lunar New Year Fair — Birthday of Che Kung — Chinese Lantern Festival — Kwun Yum Treasury Opening Festival — Ching Ming Festival — Tin Hau Festival — Cheung Chau Bun Festival — Buddha’s Birthday — Birthday of Tam Kung — Dragon Boat Festival — Birthday of Kwan Tai — Qixi Festival — Hung Shing Festival — Hungry Ghost Festival — Mid-Autumn Festival — Monkey King Festival — Birthday of Confucius — Chung Yeung Festival — Winter Solstice Festival.